Table of Contents

-There are so many high-profile professionals struggling with alcohol addiction.
-There are as many as 1 in 20 UK GPs dependent on alcohol, with half drinking at least twice a week ‘because of the NHS crisis.’
+As many as 1 in 20 UK GPs are dependent on alcohol, with half drinking at least twice a week ‘because of the NHS crisis.’

 So, taking this data into consideration on both sides of the Atlantic.
 Why are so many high-profile professionals struggling with alcohol addiction behind closed doors?

 Surely, it’s time to open a dialogue and start talking more about alcohol-related stress issues amongst lawyers, doctors and surgeons as well as other high-profile professionals?

 Why Is Addiction Among High Earning Professionals so Prevalent

 Many of the people who fall victim to alcohol addiction are those that most break the stereotypical view of ‘an alcoholic’.